hackclub/sprig/README.md

 &rarr; play Sprig games on it
 &rarr; hack on the device for more projects

+*Only teenagers and younger can received Sprigs!* All are welcome to submit to the gallery though.

 ## Philosophy

 People learn best when they make things that they care about, which they can then share with others.
 This type of learning philosophy is called constructionism, and Sprig is a type of microworld.
 A microworld is an environment where you can discover programming by using it to express yourself.